iamabraryeasir/Git-and-Github/README.md

 The commit means taking a snapshot of a code version and add the code to the main code base.
 Basically creating a history for a specific code version.

+### 8️⃣ Generally we have 4 type of states in git.

+1. Untracked => New file that git doesn't yet track.
+2. Modified => Changed.
+3. Staged => File is ready to be committed.
+4. Unmodified => Unchanged.

 ## 👉 All Git Commands and there meanings.

 ### 1️⃣ Checking Git Version.